 Each resident participates as a resident physician member of the University Hospitals Primary Care Institute Quality Assurance Committee, which is led by UH Primary Care Institute Regional Director, Larry Witmer, DO.
 They meet on a monthly basis to review medical cases that were voluntarily submitted for analysis, in order to determine if the standard of care was met and decide what appropriate actions would help to better the future patient care experience.
 Residents are tasked to review and present the cases to the whole panel.
 Each resident physician has an equal voice amongst other panel members in analysis of patient care quality issues and providing recommendations for the final disposition of the case.
 Being a member of this group allows for a powerful learning experience in both the practice of medicine and the art of complete patient care.

 Our residents provide team coverage for several high schools in conjunction with the team physician.
 They are involved in pre-participation physicals for multiple high schools and event coverage such as the Color Fun Run, Cleveland Marathon and local health fairs.

-We are currently working on expanding the Family Medicine Clinic site at our Bedford location with a future goal of having 51 percent of our residents utilizing this site as our primary continuity site.
 Residents are expected to develop a continuity panel of patients.
-We currently have six continuity clinic sites with well-established UH system physicians with the goal of providing adequate volume and a large scope of patient mix to attain 1,650 patient visits during residency.
+Our family medicine continuity clinic sites are with well-established UH system physicians with the goal of providing adequate volume and a large scope of patient mix to attain 1,650 patient visits during residency.

 Overall, the UH system has been very supportive of our family medicine program both economically and philosophically.
 They really see the benefit of having a strong family medicine program to enhance the growth of the entire system.